 While cordyceps alone cannot be considered a definitive treatment for testicular cancer, these adaptogenic mushrooms have shown promising properties for reducing cancer cells, inhibiting cancer cell proliferation, and inducing apoptosis (cell death) in cancer cells.

-2015 study found thatcordycepin, an active compound from the mushrooms, can induce apoptosis in MA-10 mouse Leydig tumor cells.
+A 2015 study found thatcordycepin, an active compound from the mushrooms, can induce apoptosis in MA-10 mouse Leydig tumor cells.
 Here’s what the researchers discovered:

-• Cordycepin was able to induce apoptosis in cancerous Leydig cells by interacting with two signaling pathways (p38 MAPK and PI3K/AKT) that are involved in cell survival and cell death regulation in tumor cells.
+- Cordycepin was able to induce apoptosis in cancerous Leydig cells by interacting with two signaling pathways (p38 MAPK and PI3K/AKT) that are involved in cell survival and cell death regulation in tumor cells.

-• Cordycepin reduced cell viability in MA-10, TM4, and NT2/D1 cells, without causing apoptosis in primary mouse Leydig cells.
+- Cordycepin reduced cell viability in MA-10, TM4, and NT2/D1 cells, without causing apoptosis in primary mouse Leydig cells.

-• Cordycepin activated p53, p21, and TGFß proteins.
+- Cordycepin activated p53, p21, and TGFß proteins.
 These are involved in cell cycle control and tumor suppression.

-• Researchers observed significant antitumor activity in cordycepin-treated MA-10 mouse Leydig tumor cells.
+- Researchers observed significant antitumor activity in cordycepin-treated MA-10 mouse Leydig tumor cells.

 Cordycepin (3-deoxyadenosine) is a naturally occurring molecule found in cordyceps mushrooms.
 We’ve already seen its strong anticancer effects:cordycepin may induce apoptosis and prevent the spread of cancer cells.
 Cancer research reveals that cordycepin interferes with all the processes important for cancer survival: angiogenesis, cell proliferation, immunomodulation, and tumor growth.

 While on the subject of the cancerous MA-10 mouse Leydig tumor cells, more research on cordyceps and testicular cancer puts cordycepin in the spotlight.
 Cordycepin can inhibit their growth and promote apoptosis.
 One way it does that is by reducing the levels of genes related to the fibroblast growth factor (FGF).
-By downregulating FGF,cordycepin is able to disrupt certain pathways involved in cancer cell proliferation
+By downregulating FGF,cordycepin is able to disrupt certain pathways involved in cancer cell proliferation.

 Results showed that FGF9-induced tumor growth in cordycepin-treated mice was significantly smaller than that in a PBS-treated control group.
 Furthermore, cordycepin decreased FGF9-induced FGFR1-4 protein expressions in vitro and in vivo.
 In summary, cordycepin inhibited FGF9-induced testicular tumor growth by suppressing the ERK1/2, Rb/E2F1, cell cycle pathways, and the expressions of FGFR1-4 proteins, suggesting that cordycepin can be used as a novel anticancer drug for testicular cancers.
 (Chang, et. al.)

 Research on cordyceps and testicular cancer is limited, so based on what we could gather, we believe Cordyceps militaris might be a viable solution to help in the fight against testicular cancer.
-Cordyceps also may alleviate nasty chemotherapy-related side effects
+Cordyceps also may alleviate nasty chemotherapy-related side effects.

 Cordyceps and Testosterone

 Cordyceps mushrooms have been used in traditional Chinese medicine for hundreds of years.
-Because of their effect on testosterone, this wondrous medicinal fungus has been hailed as the “Himalayan Viagra,” mainly due to cordyceps’ ability to improve sexual function in men
+Because of their effect on testosterone, this wondrous medicinal fungus has been hailed as the “Himalayan Viagra,” mainly due to cordyceps’ ability to improve sexual function in men.

 But what is the correlation between testosterone, testicular cancer, and cordyceps mushrooms?